TechHypno/pxe/README.md

 Multiple script blocks can be included.
 First match is returned to an iPXE request.

-Criteria priority for a succesful match:
+Criteria priority for a successful match:
 1. uuid + address
 2. uuid
 3. address